From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Proof of Lemma 2.1

-in-place of the tempered posterior distribution \eqref{eqn:tempered-posterior}.
-The geometry of $L(\ve w)$ determines much of the learning behaviour of singular statistical models.
-In SGMCMC algorithms, a stochastic estimate $g(\ve w, U)$ of the gradient of the log-posterior could equally be considered an estimate of $\grad \log \pi(\ve w)$, where $\pi(\ve w)$ is as in \eqref{eqn:posterior-with-true-likelihood}.
-In the case of deep linear networks, a result similar to \cref{thrm:appendix-version-dlns-are-high-degree-polynomials} can be shown using \eqref{eqn:posterior-with-true-likelihood} in-place of the usual posterior distribution.
+in place of the tempered posterior distribution \eqref{eqn:tempered-posterior}.
+The geometry of $L(\ve W)$ determines much of the learning behavior of singular statistical models.
+In SGMCMC algorithms, a stochastic estimate $g(\ve W, U)$ of the gradient of the log-posterior could equally be considered an estimate of $\grad \log \pi(\ve W)$, where $\pi(\ve W)$ is as in \eqref{eqn:posterior-with-true-likelihood}.
+In the case of deep linear networks, a result similar to \cref{thrm:appendix-version-dlns-are-high-degree-polynomials} can be shown using \eqref{eqn:posterior-with-true-likelihood} in place of the usual posterior distribution.
 In this case we have

 where $X \sim q(x)$.
 From the proof of \cref{thrm:appendix-version-dlns-are-high-degree-polynomials} we have that